WCHN/mtv-preproc/README.md

 Multi-channel total variation (MTV) denoising or super-resolution, of magnetic resonance (MR) images.

-Requires that the SPM software, and our Auxiliary toolbox, is on the MATLAB path.
-SPM is available from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/ and the Auxiliary toolbox from https://github.com/WTCN-computational-anatomy-group/auxiliary-functions.
+Requires that the SPM software is on the MATLAB path.
+SPM is available from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.

 The general principles of the methods are described in the following paper: